-I give permission for to write a letter of recommendation to:
+I give permission for recommendation to: to write a letter of in this letter. has permission to include my class rank, grades and GPA

 I (must check one) \Box Waive \Box Do Not Waive my right to review a copy of this letter at any time in the future.